Fort São Sebastião (Mozambique)

-3D Documentation
+3D documentation

 In 2013, the Zamani Project documented Fort of São Sebastião with terrestrial 3D laser scanning.
-The non-profit research group from the University of Cape town (South Africa) specialises in 3D digital documentation of tangible cultural heritage.
+The non-profit research group from the University of Cape Town (South Africa) specialises in 3D digital documentation of tangible cultural heritage.
 The data generated by the Zamani Project creates a permanent record that can be used for research, education, restoration, and conservation.
-A 3D model, panorama tour and plans of Fort Saint Anthony are available on www.zamaniproject.org.